stacksjs/besting/README.md

 # Besting

-A Pest-inspired testing utility for Bun.
+A Pest & Jest inspired testing utilities for Bun.

 ## Overview